ooo-dev-code/Games-Android-apps/Java/Game Engine/README.md

 - Press 3 to choose pink;
 - Press 4 to choose green;
 - Press 5 to choose grey;
+- Press 6 to choose yellow, that is here the escape / end of the level;
+- Press 7 to choose ennemies, here it is a potato thing ( I think ? );
 - Press 8 to save;

 https://github.com/user-attachments/assets/63abe58b-a1ea-4dc3-8633-9f7a9ccd40a0